 - channels 22,23,29,61-63 shouldn’t be used

 Please remember that conversations on every UHF channel are public.
-During our trips we heard a few conversations that I would really like to forget about.
+We heard a few conversations that I would really like to forget about during our trips.
 Another useful (but not cheap) option would be a satellite phone.

 Maps and GPS navigation